 Can I schedule a Collaboration Cycle meeting outside of the available time slots?

-No, there are a lot of schedules we have to work around and we know those time slots are reserved for Collaboration Cycle meetings only.
 If you cannot find a time that works, comment and tag the Platform team on your GitHub ticket.

 Can I schedule multiple instances of the same Collaboration Cycle touchpoint?

 We prefer to have only one instance of a touchpoint, however, if your product requires a second review go to Calendly and create an appointment and reach out to us on #vfs-platform-support to let us know you have re